citp/privacy-policy-historical/m/ma/max/maximizesocialbusiness.com.md

-> *The following text is extracted and transformed from the maximizesocialbusiness.com privacy policy that was archived on 2015-09-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150905215837id_/http%3A//maximizesocialbusiness.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the maximizesocialbusiness.com privacy policy that was archived on 2016-06-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160624025932id_/http%3A//maximizesocialbusiness.com/privacy) for the most accurate reproduction.*

 # Privacy Policy

+Last updated on: April 19, 2015 By

 ### **PRIVACY POLICY STATEMENT**